Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Method

 Instead, we prepare the spectra in a way which benefits the following analysis most by employing a \abbr{Gaussian mixture model}{GMM}.
-We assume that each spectrum can be written $\alpha y$, where $\alpha \in \mathbb{R}$ is a normalisation constant that depends on the considered spectrum, and $y \in \mathbb{R}^{52}$ is a normalised spectrum.
+We assume that each spectrum can be written $\alpha y$, where $\alpha \in \mathbb{R}$ is a normalisation constant that depends on the considered spectrum, and $y \in \mathbb{R}^{53}$ is a normalised spectrum.
 Further assuming that $y$ follows a mixture of $k$ log-normal distributions with diagonal covariances, all parameters of the models can be estimated from an incomplete data set via an expectation-maximisation algorithm \citep{10.2307/2984875}.
 This allows in particular to estimate the normalisation constants of all spectra, and to finally normalise them.
-By trial and error, we find that $k=30$ mixture components result in a satisfying normalization.
+By trial and error, we find that $k=30$ mixture components result in a satisfying normalisation.
 As outlined in \cref{sub:dimred_and_clustering}, the assumption of a normal distribution of the input samples in data space is also made in the clustering analysis.

-Finally, we note that \citet{AnExtensionOfDemeo2009} remove the slope component of the spectra to decrease the influence of space weathering on the taxonomy as well as to increase the depth of features present in the data.
-We cannot do this due to the missing data, however, we consider the presence of spectral-weathering effects in the taxonomy a beneficial rather than unfavourable aspect, as we further outline in \cref{sec:discussion}.
+Finally, we note that \citet{AnExtensionOfDemeo2009} removed the slope component of the spectra to decrease the influence of space weathering on the taxonomy and to increase the depth of features present in the data.
+We cannot do this due to the missing data; however, we consider the presence of spectral-weathering effects in the taxonomy a beneficial rather than unfavourable aspect, as we further outline in \cref{sec:discussion}.